barnettjw/barnettjw.github.io/_posts/2019-2-17-How-I-Setup-This-Blog.md

 3. In your new repository click *Settings*
 4. Rename your repository to `<github username>.github.io`
     * This naming scheme is required for github to recognize your repository is a user github pages repository, which is a pre-requsite for using **jekyll-now**.
 5. Scroll down to Github pages section.
-You should see
+You should see:
     >  Your site is published at `https://<your github username>.github.io/``
 6. Go to `https://<your github username>.github.io/` to check out your new site